 Botín first purchased Picasso’s Head of a Young Woman in 1977 when the work was initially worth US$27.4 million.
 This was all fine and dandy until 2015 when the Spanish Ministry of Culture declared it was a national treasure and banned it from leaving the country shortly thereafter.

-Head of a Young Woman was recently discovered aboard Botín’s yacht while he was sailing in Corsica, France.
+Head of a Young Woman was discovered aboard Botín’s yacht while he was sailing in Corsica, France.
 He claimed he was simply “transporting the artwork to Geneva” for safe storage.
 Which might have been more believable if it weren’t for the fact that authorities discovered he tried to sell it off at Christie’s in 2012.